Niiaks/go-analyzer/readme.md

-A simple go application that scans large files on disk
+A go tool that scans large files on disk